History of the Los Angeles Rams: 1946–1948: Starting over in Los Angeles

 On January 12, 1946, Dan Reeves was denied a request by the other National Football League (NFL) owners to move his team, the Cleveland Rams to Los Angeles and the then-103,000-seat Los Angeles Memorial Coliseum.
 Reeves threatened to end his relationship with the NFL and get out of the professional football business altogether unless the Rams transfer to Los Angeles was permitted.
 A settlement was reached and, as a result, Reeves was allowed to move his team to Los Angeles.
 Consequently, the NFL became the first professional coast-to-coast sports entertainment industry.

+Reeves cited massive losses since buying the Rams in 1941; he'd lost $64,000 in 1945 alone.
+Despite winning the league title, the Rams had the second-lowest attendance in the league.
+Additionally, he did not believe he could compete head-to-head with the Cleveland Browns of the upstart All-America Football Conference.
+The Browns' owner, taxicab and real estate magnate Mickey McBride, had more resources than Reeves could even begin to match despite Reeves' own wealth.
+Additionally, the Browns were coached by former Ohio State head coach Paul Brown, a long-respected figure in Ohio coaching circles, and had a roster laden with Ohio collegiate stars.
+It appeared that the Browns were the only AAFC team that even potentially had a chance of chasing their NFL rivals out of town.

 From 1933, when Joe Lillard left the Chicago Cardinals, through 1946, there were no Black players in American professional football.
 After the Rams had received approval to move to Los Angeles, the Rams entered into negotiations to lease the Los Angeles Memorial Coliseum.
 The Rams were advised that a precondition to them getting a lease was that they would have to integrate the team with at least one African-American; the Rams agreed to this condition.
 Subsequently, the Rams signed Kenny Washington on March 21, 1946.
 The signing of Washington caused "all hell to break loose" among the owners of the NFL franchises.
 The Rams added a second black player, Woody Strode, on May 7, 1946, giving them two black players going into the 1946 season.